Cross-filtering is available only for dashboards; it is not available for legacy dashboards.

 - Enter the dashboard’s edit mode by selecting Edit dashboard from the three-dot dashboard menu.

-- Once in edit mode, click Filters in the purple toolbar at the top of the dashboard, and then enable the Cross-filtering switch.
+Once in edit mode, click Filters in the blue toolbar at the top of the dashboard, and then enable the Cross-filtering switch.

 Click OK to continue enabling cross-filters.